mmistakes/made-mistakes-jekyll/_posts/paperfaces/2014-07-02-yakndara-b-portrait.md

   feature: paperfaces-yakndara-b-lg.jpg
   teaser: paperfaces-yakndara-b-teaser.jpg
   thumb: paperfaces-yakndara-b-150.jpg
-tags: [portrait, illustration, paper by 53, eye, sktchy, black and white]
+tags: [portrait, illustration, paper by 53, eye, Sktchy, black and white]
 ---

 PaperFaces portrait of Yakndara B. inspired by a photograph on Sktchy.